frontity/docs/docs/learning-frontity/actions.md

 > frontity.actions
 ```

-## Actions triggered by Frontity
+## Frontity Lifecycle Initialization Actions

-There are a set of special actions that Frontity runs at appropriate moments:
+There are a set of special actions that Frontity runs at appropriate moments when initializing the app in either the Client and the Server Side :

 ![](https://frontity.org/wp-content/uploads/2021/04//actions-triggered-by-frontity.png)